everlasterVR/everlastervr.github.io/_vam_plugins/tittymagic/v5.2/breast_gravity/content.md

 ### Up/Down Angle Target

-Up/down angle target is negative when upright, causing breasts to get pulled down more heavily, and positive when upside down, causing them to be pulled more heavily.
+Up/down angle target is negative when upright, causing breasts to get pulled down more heavily, and positive when upside down, causing them to be pulled up more heavily.

 ### Left/Right Angle Target